 Design Tropes Of A Landing Page

+Lack Of Chrome

 For starters; a Landing Page will usually have no other "Chrome" on it at all.
 Chrome refers to things like borders and menus that break immersion; but provide the user with more control over their experience.